Oh Wait… They Did

 for whoever was already looking—

-for the same door, left partly open,
+for the same door, left slightly ajar,

 ✨ A note from Unfinished Maps — where thought and wonder occasionally meet halfway.